archy-co/arch_dotfiles/README.md

 ## TODO:
+* find a way to cast screen to TV (gnome-network-displays)

+* dmenu with style
+* touchégg startup on system booting
 * Image preview in terminal
+* git auto authorization in terminal so that I don't have to type in username and passwd every time I push

+* Fix problem with libicu dependencies
 * Fix problems and configure mpd audio player and ncmpcpp or whatever is required to play music and make it visible in polybar

-* Desktop widgets about laptop state - core temperature, maybe some notifications from mail, telegram ...
+* Mount partition I forgon on installation (curently missing 150G))))
 * Polybar: one more section with network status, language and cpu usage (maybe before or after workspaces bar)
-* Fix problem with libicu dependencies
-* Mount partition I forgon on installation (curently missing 150G))))
 * Vim like shortcuts in htop
-* touchpad config
-* dmenu with style

 ## To Contribute?